-Dual Pump Injection
+Multiple Pump Injection

-When operating a second pump, the same cycle time is used for both pumps, but each value is controlled independently so that they can each maintain a different desired rate.
+When operating a second or third pump, the same cycle time is used for both pumps, but each valve is controlled independently so that they can each maintain a different desired rate.

-Figure 12 - Dual Pump Injection
+Figure 11 - Dual Pump Injection

-As illustrated below, both pumps are set to start injection at the same time, but they switch from inject to recycle independently.
+As illustrated below for dual pump operation, both pumps are set to start injection at the same time, but they switch from inject to recycle independently.
 In this case, the injection time for pump 2 is less than that of pump 1.

-Figure 13 - Dual Pump Controller States
+Figure 12 - Dual Pump Controller States